ericcornelissen/svgo-action/README.md

 ### Configure the Action

+You can add any of the the options listed below after the `repo-token` in the Workflow file to configure the action.

-> :warning: Configuring the action is not yet supported.
-See [#17] for progress
+> :warning: In the future the action will have more options.
+See [#17] for
-> in this regard.
+> progress in this regard.

+- `dry-run`: If enabled, the action doesn't commit changes back.
+  - Possible values: `false`, `true`
+  - Default value: `false`
+  - Example: `dry-run: true`

 ### Advanced Usage